-The sun is a powerful force, and it can do some serious damage to our skin.
-It’s one reason why sunscreen is so popular in the summer months; we’re all trying to protect ourselves from the sun’s damaging rays.
-However, animals don’t use sunscreen – they have their own unique strategies for protection.
+The sun is a powerful force, and it can do some severe damage to our skin.
+It’s one reason sunscreen is so prevalent in the summer months; we’re all trying to protect ourselves from the sun’s damaging rays.
+However, animals don’t use sunscreen – they have their unique strategies for protection.

 Animals protect themselves from the sun just like we do.
 Scales, fur, feathers, and hair can all act as sunscreen on their own.
-Some animals such as pigs cover themselves in mud, while spiders use their webs to stop the sun’s rays.
-Other animals live underground out of the sun, while camouflage can also stop harmful UV rays.
+Some animals, such as pigs, cover themselves in mud, while spiders use their webs to stop the sun’s rays.
+Other animals live underground out of the sun, while camouflage can block harmful UV rays.

 There are many ways that animals protect themselves from the sun.
 Humans have melanin, as do some animals.
 Melanin is a pigment that protects the skin from ultraviolet (UV) rays.
 Melanin is found in the skin, hair, and eyes.

-Animals also have their own unique ways of protecting themselves from UV rays: scales can protect animals like snakes; fur protects mammals such as bears or dogs; feathers cover birds’ bodies to keep them warm during cold weather, but they’re great protection against sunburn too!
+Animals also have their unique ways of protecting themselves from UV rays: scales can protect animals like snakes; fur protects mammals such as bears or dogs; feathers cover birds’ bodies to keep them warm during cold weather, but they’re excellent protection against sunburn too!

 Some animals have stripes or spots.
-This helps protect them against predators, but this also helps to break up the UV rays.
+This helps protect them against predators, but it also helps break up the UV rays.

-Check out the way these animals have adapted their skin to protect themselves from the sun.
+Check out how these animals have adapted their skin to protect themselves from the sun.

 Spiders don’t suffer from sunburn, and they have no risk of skin cancer.
 The only downside is that the sun’s rays can cause their webs to dry out.

-Moles are mammals that live underground in tunnels and burrows all day long to avoid the sun’s rays.
-However, they have also developed unique skin protection: they secrete oil from their glands onto themselves as sunscreen.
+Moles are mammals that live underground in tunnels and burrow all day long to avoid the sun’s rays.
+However, they have also developed special skin protection: they secrete oil from their glands onto themselves as sunscreen.

-This oily substance is also used for insulation against cold temperatures at night time when moles come out above ground during warmer months.
+This oily substance is also used for insulation against cold temperatures at night when moles come out above ground during warmer months.
 You can sometimes see moles above ground during the day collecting nesting material, and the oil stops their skin from burning in the sun.
-The only part of their body they really have to worry about is their nose.
-The mole has adapted its body shape to fit into small spaces, but this also means less surface area exposed to the sun.
-Moles can easily burrow into the soil to avoid the sun’s harmful UV rays.
+The only part of their body they have to worry about is their nose.
+The mole has adapted its body shape to fit into small spaces, which also means less surface area exposed to the sun.
+Moles can quickly burrow into the soil to avoid the sun’s harmful UV rays.

-The jaguar has a thick coat of fur, which protects it from the sun.
+The jaguar has a thick coat of fur, protecting it from the sun.
 The skin on its face is also covered in spots, providing camouflage and reducing sunlight exposure to sensitive areas like the eyes or nose that could cause damage if unprotected for too long.

 Meerkats have some excellent adaptations to the sun.
 They can often be seen sunbathing and seem to love the sun.
-They have black rings around their eyes which protect their eyes from the sun.
-Their eyes have a clear protective membrane that helps keep dirt out of their eyes while digging, something they have in common with cats and dogs.
+They have black rings around their eyes, which protect them from the sun.
+Their eyes have a transparent protective membrane that helps keep dirt out of their eyes while digging, something they have in common with cats and dogs.

 Meerkats live in burrows that are generally shaded by trees or other objects and use these as shelters from intense sunlight during midday hours when it is most harmful to them (and predators).